Skip to content

 German and European public sector organizations, healthcare providers, and financial institutions face strict requirements around data sovereignty:

 • GDPR Art.
-44-49 — Self-hosting or EU Cloud eliminates cross-border transfer concerns entirely.
+44-49 — Self-hosting or EU Cloud can reduce transfer complexity, but your full deployment and vendor choices still determine the legal analysis.

 HitKeep is released under the MIT License.
 The complete source code is available on GitHub.
 You can: